perlmaster/postgresql/README.md

-list-tables.sql - SQL to list tables under a database postgres-list-db.pl - Perl script to list databases under the postgresql server print_lists.pl - subroutines to print lists
+list-tables.sql - SQL to list tables under a database postgres-list-db.pl - Perl script to list databases under the postgresql server print_lists.pl - subroutines to print lists postgres-list-table.pl - display the records in a database table